1/18 Scale Porsche G-Force Racing Team Model, purchased at the Leguna Seca Historics Race in 1998

 Motor vehicles sustain our commerce capabilities.
 Their use also directly influences social evolution, politics, and earth and outer space environments.
 They are amazing, complex systems for people to use and enjoy.
 My airplane, military vehicle, and space transportation system collectibles remind me of my military service days (Naval Air) and work on aerospace programs at Boeing.
 I had the unique opportunity to work on many interesting defense & space programs during my aerospace industry career.
 During the mid to late 1960's I worked as a part-time employee at Alan Green Chevrolet while attending high school and college.
 I owned several old Chevy hot rods and foreign-made sports cars (British & Italian) during the 1960's.

-MEETING NEW FRIENDS: Looking for collectibles provides the collector with many opportunities to meet new acquaintances along the way.
-Collectibles can remind you of special people relationships you have formed and spontaneous fellowship opportunities you may have experienced at special motorsport racing events.
+MEETING NEW FRIENDS: Looking for collectibles provides the collector with many opportunities to meet new acquaintances along the way, and even renew some old friendships.
+Collectibles can remind you of special people relationships you have formed and spontaneous fellowship opportunities you may have experienced at special motorsport racing events or during the old days of cruising hot rods while in highschool.
 During our participation in motorsport events and scale model swap meets (selling and/or buying) we have developed and maintained long-time personal relationships with new-found friends.
 We also enjoy the adventure in finding unique scale models and learning more about the real machines that they represent.
-My wife and I both enjoy going to car and model trains swap meets, looking at the large variety of items being sold, and finding a few collectable "treasures".
+My wife and I both enjoy going to car and model train swap meets, looking at the large variety of items being sold, and finding a few collectable "treasures".
 Most of all, we like meeting new people and visiting with our friends that have similar motorsport interests at swap meets.
 Sometimes just the road trip experience is fun even though the swap meet may not yield any new "treasures."
+In the spring of 2018 I took a trip to Lewiston, Idaho to visit a good friend and attend their annual train show.
+My friend had never been to a model train show before the event and he enjoyed going there with me to look at the trains.

-HO MODEL TRAINS: I have purchased enough 1/87th scale HO trains, vehicles, people, buildings, track, scenery, and accesories for a fairly good-sized HO scale train layout in our home basement.
+I have purchased enough 1/87th scale HO trains, vehicles, people, buildings, track, scenery, and accesories for a fairly good-sized HO scale train layout in our home basement.
 We have built holes in the divider wall of our basement to form two scale model tunnels that will link a tabletop layout in the hobby room with a functional shelf layout (over the couch) in the family room.
 The tabletop layout will include simulations of several Kalama and Longview industiral sites.
 The shelf layout will be modeled after the main line tracks in east Puyallup near the ADM corn syrup depot, a specialty machine shop, and the pallet factory.
-As of 22 February 2014 I have the frame pieces cut for the four hobby room layout modules and the DCC wiring materials.
-I will post some pictures of the frame buildup as I progress with the larger layout.
+As of 08 May 2021 all four hobby room layout modules are completed and the DCC wiring will be installed later this year after the track is laid on both the table and shelf layouts.
+I have posted some new pictures the larger Hobby Room (Kalama) layout.
+I will post photo of the mounted shelf layout in the family room after we mount them to the wall.
+The three shelf modules will be installed after the track is down on the Hobby Room layout to make sure the two mainline tracks align correctly with the tunnels. and the desired shelf layout width and height off the floor in the family room.

-Kalama [former Harvest States] Grain Elevator Storage Facility - 2008.
-(A. Peffley photo)
+Kalama [former Harvest States] CHS Grain Terminal Facility in 2008 (Credit: A. Peffley photo)

 This sketch was my first Layout Concept Drawing for the grain terminal model -- my "Think Like daVinci" sketch.
 (A. Peffley photo)